RRK37/follower-tracker/README.md

 Create a file "worker/username.txt" with the username of the account you want to observe.

+Run:
-Run: `docker compose up -d --build`
+`docker compose up -d --build`

-This should build the images and run them.
+This builds the images and runs them.